-IS COCONUT MILK PALEO?
+IS BROWN RICE PALEO?

 Visit any paleo cooking website and you’re bound to find a recipe calling for coconut milk.
 It’s a legitimate dairy milk replacement and a good source of healthy fat, but what kind do you use?
 Is it the kind in the carton?
 The can?
 From a fresh coconut?
 Needless to say, it causes some confusion, especially to paleo newbies.
 We dive into a tall glass of this tasty tropical treat thanks to a contribution from Alisa at paleoinpdx.
 As always we welcome your submissions on here and via the Is It Paleo mobile app.